 - Correcting payments is faster

-- Employees no longer need to make a trip to the bank
+- No longer need to make a trip to the bank

 - Instant access to funds

-- Receive their payment regardless of where they are
+- Receive payment regardless of where they are

-- Employees can easily divide their paycheck among multiple accounts, which can help boost employee savings and overall morale.
+- Easily divide their paycheck among multiple accounts, which can help boost employee savings and overall morale

-When employees have easy access to funds and paystubs, they can spend less time on banking and more time impacting your organizations bottom line.
+When employees have easy access to funds and paystubs, they can spend less time on banking and more time positively affecting your organization’s bottom line.

 Best-in-Class Payroll & Tax Software

 Paycor’s payroll & tax software is the easiest and most powerful solution for medium and small businesses.
-We don’t usually brag, but in this case, there’s no other way to say it: we’ve perfected payroll.
 Learn why 30,000 medium and small-sized businesses partner with Paycor.